mlliarm/mlliarm.github.io/README.md

 - A [maths](https://www.math.upatras.gr/en/) (MSc) and [physics](https://www.physics.uoc.gr/en) (BSc) graduate.
 My MSc thesis was an emperic study on Active Machine learning (AML), using JCLAL library and python3.

 - I began my journey in the data realm as a Python backend & ML engineer at a bioinformatics startup.
-Following that, I spent a significant period of time working as a GCP Data Engineer and Apigee Solutions Engineer at Webhelp ES.
+Following that, I spent a significant period of time working as a GCP Data and Apigee Solutions Engineer at Webhelp ES.
 Subsequently, I transitioned to a role as a DevOps Cloud Engineer at Schwarz IT, where I delved into technologies including Kubernetes, Virtualization, Golang, and Python.
-Currently, I am actively seeking new opportunities in the Data Engineering domain, preferably at a company renowned for its exceptional culture.
+Currently, I am working as a Support Engineer at Elastic.

 - Inspired by Archimedes (Αρχιμήδης).
 Engineer by day but a mathematician at heart.
 Mathematics teach one how to pose the right questions.
 And this is a great skill for any engineer.